On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: CR acceleration at a post-adiabatic shock

-In this model, it is implicit that a particle finally escapes only downstream.
-It happens because in the upstream flow, even when a particle originally moves away from the shock, the scattering against an (infinitely extended, in the model) upstream flow will eventually force that particle to redirect towards the shock.
-The only quantities that can change and that depend both on the ambient magnetic field and the particle momentum are: (i) the maximum distance from the shock a particle can reach on the shock upstream $x\rs{p}\sim D/u$, where $D$ is the diffusion coefficient; the same expression is also valid for the maximum distance it can reach downstream, under the condition that it still has some chance to return to the shock again; say $D=\eta\,r_{\rm g}c/3$, where $r_{\rm g}=r_L\gamma=p\,c/(e\,B)$ is the radius of gyration ($r_L$ being the Larmor radius) and $\eta\ge1$; (ii) the residence time on each side is nearly the previous quantity divided by $c$, so the time required for the particle to complete one full cycle is $t_{\rm cycle}=(4/c)(D_1/u_1+D_2/u_2)$.
+In this model, quantities that can change and that depend both on the ambient magnetic field and the particle momentum are: (i) the maximum distance from the shock a particle can reach on the shock upstream $x\rs{p}\sim D/u$, where $D$ is the diffusion coefficient; the same expression is also valid for the maximum distance it can reach downstream, under the condition that it still has some chance to return to the shock again; say $D=\eta\,r_{\rm g}c/3$, where $r_{\rm g}=r_L\gamma=p\,c/(e\,B)$ is the radius of gyration ($r_L$ being the Larmor radius) and $\eta\ge1$; (ii) the residence time on each side is nearly the previous quantity divided by $c$, so the time required for the particle to complete one full cycle is $t_{\rm cycle}=(4/c)(D_1/u_1+D_2/u_2)$.

 Now, this framework requires that particles may eventually flow away in the downstream flow; otherwise we will have a runaway situation, in which no particle can escape, but they all are accelerated `forever'.
 Where is the trick?
 The standard model of diffusive particles acceleration assumes steady-state conditions; while a situation with a negative $u_2$ and a shock strong enough to efficiently accelerate particles cannot continue forever, otherwise we end up with an infinite density in the vicinity of the shock and infinite energy in the accelerated particles.